cloudblue/django-rql/README.md

         'ordering': False,
     }, {
         # `ordering` can be set to True, if filter must support ordering (sorting)
-        # `ordering` must can't be applied to non-db fields
+        # `ordering` can't be applied to non-db fields
         'filter': 'status',
         'ordering': True,
     }, {
         # `search` must be set to True for filter to be used in searching
-        # `search` must be applied only to text fields, which have ilike lookup
+        # `search` must be applied only to text db-fields, which have ilike lookup
         'filter': 'author__email',
         'search': True,
     }, {